Maleick/byvalver/assets/docs/IMPLEMENTATION_PROGRESS.md

     }
     for (size_t i = 0; i < size; i++) {
         if (!is_bad_char_free_byte(data[i])) {
-            return 0;  // Found a bad character
+            return 0;  // Found a bad byte
         }
     }
     return 1;  // All bytes ok